skoolkid/skoolkit/sphinx/source/asm.rst

   ; #REGhl now holds either 32522 or 32600.
    28914 LD B,(HL)

-If the ``@ignoreua`` directive were not present, warnings would be printed (during the rendering phase) about the comment containing addresses (32522, 32600) that have not been converted to labels.
+If the ``@ignoreua`` directive were not present, a warning would be printed about the comment containing addresses (32522, 32600) that have not been converted to labels.

 To apply the directive to a block end comment::